Diastasis RectiSymptoms, Doctors, Treatments, Advances & More

 ETSU Physicians & Associates- Pediatric Surgery

-.
+Brad Feltis is a Pediatric Surgeon practicing medicine in Johnson City, Tennessee.
 Dr. Feltis is rated as an Advanced provider by MediFind in the treatment of Diastasis Recti.
-His top areas of expertise are Diastasis Recti, Cystic Adenomatoid Malformation of Lung, Urachal Cyst, and Pilonidal Sinus Disease.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Diastasis Recti, Cystic Adenomatoid Malformation of Lung, Urachal Cyst, and Pilonidal Sinus Disease.
+Dr. Feltis is board certified in American Board Of Surgery.

 Montefiore Medical Center

 David Weithorn, MD, is a general surgeon and Assistant Professor, Surgery at Montefiore Einstein.
 A fellowship-trained minimally invasive general surgeon, Dr. Weithorn focuses on using minimally invasive techniques, including robotic surgery, to treat a wide range of surgical diseases, including gallstones (gallbladder removal), hiatal hernia repair, anti-reflux surgery, diverticulitis, colon cancer, ventral and inguinal hernias including complex hernias, recurrent ventral and inguinal hernias, and neurectomy procedures for chronic inguinal pain after inguinal hernia repair.
 Dr. Weithorn is rated as a Distinguished provider by MediFind in the treatment of Diastasis Recti.
-His top areas of expertise are Diastasis Recti, Hernia, Umbilical Hernia, Gallbladder Removal, and Endoscopy.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Diastasis Recti, Hernia, Retroperitoneal Inflammation, Gallbladder Removal, and Endoscopy.

 In some cases, diastasis recti heals on its own.